theHostileNegotiator/KWBandage/PatchNotes.md

 #### EMP
 1. EMPed units have the ability to crush, despite being immobile
 	* Added an attribute modifier to the weapon that reduces the Crusher Level
+2. EMP can disable shields of units inside Stasis fields
+	* Added ForbiddenTargetObjectStatus for IN_STASIS objects
 #### Upgrade Sounds
 1. Units will either play sounds when upgraded with something they can't use or will not play sounds when upgraded
 	* Add or remove "audioloopupgrade"